Glaucoma

 When should I check if I have glaucoma?

 Most glaucoma patients begin to notice symptoms starting at age 40.
-If you are in this age range, it is wise to undergo a glaucoma screening every 3-5 years.
+If you are in this age range, it is wise to undergo a glaucoma screening every three to five years.
 However, if your parents or siblings have been diagnosed with glaucoma, a screening may be necessary sooner and more often.
 Glaucoma can be hereditary, so early detection is the best chance at slowing the progression of the disease.
 Because you cannot recover the vision lost to glaucoma, generally, the earlier you are diagnosed, the less vision loss you will face.
 Also, keep in mind that it’s generally recommended to have a routine eye examination at least once per year.

 What happens if I don’t treat my glaucoma?